beastarman74/mail_to_telegram/README.md

 ```

 !IMPORTANT!
-rename "EXAMLE.config.py" to "config.py" and write your chat_id and bot_token variables
+rename "EXAMLE.config.py" to "config.py" and update with the required chat_id and bot_token variables.

 ```
 bot_token = '123123123123:SdfSDFsdfSDfWdeyfM-123SDFSDFsdf-O6df'